cloud-down-au/pineapple-oas/README.md

 $ make dist
 ```

+## Using templates

+The OAS templating language does not allow very sophisticated reuse capabilities. [$ref][8] is
+about it.

+To allow for the creation of multiple schema types that have the same structure but different
+data, [handlebars][9] templates can be used to render OAS sections that can then be included
+with `$ref` in OAS documents.

+The tools docker image contains the `hbs` cli tool, and the Makefile orchestrates the generation
+of sections from HBS templates.
 <hr>

 1: Credit to [David Garcia][5] for his blog post outlining how to modularise an Open API spec.